Black Moshannon State Park

 This activity or structure is ADA accessible.
 An ADA accessible boat rental and an ADA accessible park store and a refreshment stand are open seasonally.

-Families, individuals, schools, and special request groups participate in the park’s environmental interpretive programs.
+Families, individuals, schools, and special request groups can participate in the park’s environmental education and recreation programs year round.

 Bog walks and stream studies provide understanding of aquatic ecosystems, wetlands, and human influences.

 Program schedules are available at the park office.